kaibios0101/MR-CAD/README.md

-# MR of coronary artery disease
+# MR of Coronary Artery Disease

 This repository includes scripts to reproduce the main results presented in the following paper: